David Koch Dead, Billionaire Conservative Passed Away At Age 79

 Forbes estimates that Koch gave away $1.3 billion of his personal fortune to charitable causes, including multi-million-dollar donations to New York’s Lincoln Center and Memorial-Sloan Kettering.
 He also donated $100 million to renovate the New York State Theater in Lincoln Center, which was renamed for him in 2008.

-Charles quoted economist Adam Smith in describing his brother’s generosity: “”The significance of David’s generosity is best captured in the words of Adam Smith, who wrote, ‘to indulge our benevolent affections, constitutes the perfection of human nature,'” he said.
+Charles quoted economist Adam Smith in describing his brother’s generosity.
+“The significance of David’s generosity is best captured in the words of Adam Smith, who wrote, ‘to indulge our benevolent affections, constitutes the perfection of human nature,'” he said.

 Politics

-The Koch Brothers, collectively, were also a force in politics, largely working behind the scenes through donations.
+The Koch Brothers were also a force in politics, largely working behind the scenes through donations.

 The men were known primarily for supporting conservative and libertarian causes, such as free trade and lower taxes; although David was considerably less involved in politics than his brother, preferring instead to focus on humanitarian work and his involvement with the arts.